zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

        4. If any query was not responded to or returned an [RCODE Name] not being "NoError" then go to next NS name server name.
-       5. If the response (if any) contains the following then for each unique A record add one name/IP pair to the *Auth Addr Records In Child* set.
+       5. If the response (if any) contains the following then for each unique A record extract owner name and IP address in [RDATA], create a name/IP pair and add that to the *Auth Addr Records In Child* set.
-           * An A RRset with the NS name server name as owner name in the answer section.
+           * An A RRset in the answer section where owner name matches the original query name.
            * An [RCODE Name] of "NoError".
            * The AA flag is set.
        6. Create a [DNS Query] with query type AAAA and query name the NS